 Below are recommendations to follow in order to get the best out of your toothbrushes.
 This will aid in keeping them clean and effective.

 - Every three to four months, you should replace your toothbrush or toothbrush head.
 It may even need to be replaced sooner if the bristles become frayed, visibly matted and worn out from use.

-- Check your children’s toothbrushes for frays and wears.
-Children’s toothbrushes often need replacing more frequently than adults’.
+- For any parents out there, make sure to check your children’s toothbrushes for frays and wears.
+The toothbrushes of children often need replacing more frequently than adults.

-- Never share your toothbrush.
-Sharing it could result in an exchange of body fluids and microorganisms between you and the other person.
+- Never share your toothbrush!
+Sharing a toothbrush with another person could result in an exchange of body fluids and microorganisms between you and the other person.

-- If you and your family share the same holder, do not allow your toothbrushes to be in contact with each other to avoid risks of cross-contamination.
+- If you share the same toothbrush holder with others, do not allow your toothbrushes to be in contact with each other.
+This is significant to avoid risks of cross-contamination.

 - The American Dental Association (ADA) recommends keeping toothbrushes in an upright position after using them to let them dry in open air.
 It is commonly found that individuals cover their toothbrush or have it stored in a closed container.
 This leads to the moist environment being more susceptible to bacterial growth than the open air.